 - Shared folders/files on Google Drive, Microsoft OneDrive, iCloud, Dropbox, etc.

 Changing your personal passwords may not be enough.
 You might find after some careful reflection that a lot of people have access to your small business information.
 It’s likely that you’ll need to create a plan of action to ensure as few people as possible have access to your sensitive business information.

 I’m an example of a provider that has access to small business information and accounts.
 I create websites that require me to have an administrator role for the websites I support.
 I also manage client webmaster tools and analytics that are connected to Google and Bing (Microsoft) accounts.

 Every client should be asking me how I am protecting their information.
 You should ask your providers too.

 I use a password manager to encrypt, store, and create secure passwords for my clients, my business, and my personal accounts.
 It costs me about $12/year, syncs on all of my devices, and I’ve enabled two-factor authentication, which means I approve or deny each login into this software.

 You aren’t fooling anybody if you have your computer password written on a post-it note hidden under your keyboard.

 I’ve seen that “trick” dozens of times.
 If you have your passwords written down on a piece of paper and “hidden” somewhere, it’s easy to lose (and for others to find).

 A good password manager not only stores your passwords but also creates reports to review the strength of your passwords, and generates random secure passwords.
 I use LastPass because it works seamlessly with mobile and desktop applications.
 LastPass offers a free version.
-The password reporting feature helps you review duplicate/weak/old passwords, potentially compromised accounts, and overall password strength.
+The reporting feature helps you review duplicate/weak/old passwords, potentially compromised accounts, and overall strength.